AnaSfirlea/Toy-Language/README.md

                     any integer different from 0 means true)
 --->Data structures for each program state - Execution Stack (all the statements that will be executed are on this stack)
                                            - Symbol table (containing all the variables from the program state)
-                                           - Heap Table(containing all the addresses of the variables from the program state)
+                                           - Heap Table(containing all the addresses, represented as integers, of the                         variables from the program state)
                                            - File Table (containing all the files that are open)
                                            - Output table (all the output contains only integer numbers)